What is Colostrum and What Are the Benefits for Your Baby?

 Your body will typically produce colostrum for several days after the birth of your baby before this early milk transitions into regular breast milk.

 Colostrum is important in so many ways for your baby.
-It's the perfect first meal for a newborn, fortifying her with antibodies for a beneficial jump-start in life.
+It's the perfect first meal for a newborn, fortifying them with antibodies for a beneficial jump-start in life.

 While we’re on the important topic of feeding your baby, you might want to learn more interesting facts about breastfeeding as well as more about formula feeding.

 Alongside all those feedings, you’re bound to have plenty of diaper changes.
-Download the Pampers Club app today and start earning rewards, like gift cards and cash back, for your diaper and wipes purchases.
+Download the Pampers Club app today to start earning Pampers Cash and rewards for all your diaper and wipes purchases